bdrung/image-release-spec/README.md

 * sha1
 * sha256

-Each member contains a string with the checksum for the file specified in refs.
+Each member contains a string with the checksum for the file specified in href.

 Please provide a patch for this specification in case a checksum format is missing.